 The project by Sangbum is being complemented by Dr. Aldo Vecchietti from INGAR in Argentina.
 The man thrust of the work by Aldo has been the developments of LOGMIP, as well as the analysis of alternative models for disjunctive programming.
 An interesting contribution in Aldo's work has been the analysis of relaxations of disjunctions and big-M constraints, as well as a characterization of disjunctions for which one can determine a priori whether or not the convex hull relaxation will lead to tighter formulations.
-This work is currently being integrated with the paper with Sangbum.
 Aldo has also produced a PC version of the new LOGMIP code, which is as an extension of the GAMS modeling language for posing logic/disjunctive problems.
-The main features of LOGMIP are several language constructs in order to concisely formulate GDP problems.
+The main feature of the new version of LOGMIP are several language constructs in order to concisely formulate GDP problems.
 The syntax that he developed involves the use of IF THEN ELSE statements to represent the disjunctions.
 In each of these blocks of constraints can be specified.
 Aldo has recently shown that the IF THEN ELSE construct can be applied to embedded disjunctions.
-An interesting related development has also been to show that logic constructs that are commonly used in Constrained Logic Programming (CLP), such as implications for constraints (eg g(x) = 0 => f(x) = 0) can be systematically converted in the form of disjunctions.
+An interesting related development has also been to show that logic constructs that are commonly used in Constrained Logic Programming (CLP), such as implications for constraints (eg g(x) $0 \Rightarrow f(x) = 0$) can be systematically converted in the form of disjunctions.
 Therefore LOGMIP will be able to handle implications by converting them internally into disjunctions.
 In fact one example from ILOG was totally transformed into a GDP and successfully solved with LOGMIP in one single iteration.